-On August 27th we read in Matthew 21: 23-27 that Jesus confounded the chief priests and elders by asking them a question they could not answer, about baptism and authority.
+We read in Matthew 21: 23-27 that Jesus confounded the chief priests and elders by asking them a question they could not answer, about baptism and authority.
 Baptism was an important issue for them, and for Our Lord.

-Last week the Church commemorated Saint Andrew Stratelates, who as an adult sought baptism even though he knew it would lead to martyrdom.
-God chose to honor Andrew's decision by marking the place where he sacrificed his life with a healing spring.
+Saint Andrew Stratelates, as an adult, sought baptism even though he knew it would lead to martyrdom.
+God chose to honor Andrew's decision by marking the place where he sacrificed his life with a healing spring..

-Baptism, clearly, is central in Scripture and in the Church's sacred history.
-But it's equally clear that the ancient Church had a view of baptism that is preserved in Orthodoxy, but not shared by some fellow Christians.
+Baptism, clearly, is central in Scripture and in the Church's history of saints.
+It's equally clear that the ancient Church had a view of baptism that is preserved in Orthodoxy, but not shared by some of our fellow Christians.

-A fundamentalist pastor wrote recently that the water of baptism does not cleanse us.
+A fundamentalist pastor has written that the water of baptism does not cleanse us.
 Rather, it is "a testimony to our faith in the risen Lord Jesus, a faith we must have before we go into the water of baptism."
 These words explain why some Christian groups do not baptize infants, as the Orthodox do.
-They teach that a person must be a believer before undergoing baptism.
+These groups teach that a person must be a believer before undergoing baptism.
 Babies, though in a state of innocence, are not believers; they have not made a confession of faith and repented of sin.